twilio/voice-quickstart-android/exampleconversationrelay/README.md

 Copy the access token string.
 Your Android app will use this token to connect to Twilio.

-More information on how to do this can be found at the root [README.md](../README.md#bullet5) under the section *** Generate an access token for the quickstart***.
+More information on how to do this can be found at the root [README.md](../README.md#bullet5) under the section ***Generate an access token for the quickstart***.

+#### 2.3.2 Conversation Relay URL

-2. Conversation Relay URL: In the same file (`ConversationRelayActivity.java`), set the `conversationRelayUrl` variable to the same public server URL used in the .env file, including the WebSocket path.
+In the same file (`ConversationRelayActivity.java`), set the `conversationRelayUrl` variable to the same public server URL used in the .env file, including the WebSocket path.
 For example:
    `wss://abc123.ngrok.app/conversation-relay`

 Once those two values are in place, build and run the Android app.
 When a call is established and the `<ConversationRelay>` TwiML is invoked, the client and server will communicate via the Conversation Relay WebSocket endpoint.